QUB-ASL/bzzz/raspberry/DiscordBot/README.md

 ### Invite the bot

-To invite your bollow these steps
+To invite your bot, follow these steps

-1. Ask @alphaville, @jamie-54 or any other member for an invitation to the Discord server and accept it and ask @alphaville for admin privideges
+1. Ask @alphaville, @jamie-54 or any other member for an invitation to the Discord server and accept it.
+Ask @alphaville for admin privileges
 2. Visit https://discord.com/developers/applications
 3. Select your bot
 4. Go to "OAuth2" and then "URL Generator"